|

 de Bas is connected with Terre de Haut by a ferry

-service, and can be visited quickly in a half-day.
-It is
+service, and can be visited in a half-day.
+It is a very

-Landfall at Terre de Bas, a shuttle bus service connects
+Terre de Bas has a shuttle bus service connecting the

-the port of Anse Muries and the village of Petites Anses
+port of Anse Muries and the village of Petites Anses to

-to the south.
-Petites Anses still maintains its
+the south.
+Petites Anses still maintains its traditional

-traditional village atmosphere with her modest houses, a
+village atmosphere with her modest houses, a church and

 From the port you can proceed by foot to Grande Anse,

-where you will find the only beautiful beach on the
+where you will find the only, yet beautiful beach on the

 island.
 Approximately a 30 minute walk.